 Dunbar Cave Tours

-Dunbar is one of the largest caves in Montgomery County.
-This eight mile long cave has historical, natural, archaeological significance.
+Dunbar Cave is one of the largest caves in Montgomery County.
+This eight-mile-long cave has historical, natural, archaeological significance.
 Tours of Dunbar Cave are offered seasonally and tickets are required to enter Dunbar Cave.

 Over three miles of hiking trails range from the easy Lake Trail, the moderate Short Loop, to the strenuous Recovery Trail, which has several steep hills.
 All trails take you past the cave entrance and around the lake.
 The Short Loop and Recovery Trails take you into the forest and over successional fields.
 All trails begin and end at the visitors' center.